 More businesses are turning every month to social media management agencies to make sure that their company stays in the game and abreast of the now-changed marketing landscape.

 There's nothing wrong with that approach at all if your circumstances warrant outsourcing such a vital piece of your strategy, but you need to make sure that whoever you hire actually knows what they are doing.

 Social media agencies are the new real estate; it's the job that everyone is getting into.
-With that in mind, it's understandable if not frustrating that there are so many newcomers vying for your business when you aren't sure how to properly vet them.
+With that in mind, it's understandable, if not frustrating, that there are so many newcomers vying for your business when you aren't sure how to properly vet them.

 Before you even begin negotiating with an agency, you should know their capabilities.
 A good agency will have the following:

-As far as tools go, all you need to do is check out some high quality social media management software to see what kinds of features are available.
+As far as tools go, all you need to do is check out some high-quality social media management software to see what kinds of features are available.
 After you've assessed the software, you will know two things:

 1. What is your definition of a successful campaign?

 First, to verify that they have a success-oriented plan and are not just jumping on a money-making bandwagon, and second, to ensure that their vision aligns with your company's vision.

 2. If you had unlimited resources and budget, which social marketing outlets would you concentrate on for my business?

 When restrictions are removed, even for the sake of discussion only, creative solutions are allowed to flow more freely.
-This question will immediately weed out the bandwagoneers, who will in lockstep answer "Facebook” with some "Twitter" thrown in for good measure.
+This question will immediately weed out the bandwagoners, who will in lockstep answer "Facebook and Instagram" with some "Twitter" thrown in for good measure.